Crochet Celtic Heart Pattern

 Even though the knot for this Crochet Celtic Heart pattern looks complex it is actually simple to construct if you have the diagram which is included in the pattern.
 To create the knot you first crochet 3 cords and then weave them together in the design shown.
 Lastly, you add some rounds of simple crochet stitches for a pretty edging.

 Yarn Used for the Crochet Celtic Heart Project

-For this project I used one of my favorite yarns, Omega’s Sinfonia in red (#822) and garnet – a deeper red (#823) – you can purchase the yarn here.
+For this Celtic Heart project I used one of my favorite yarns, Omega’s Sinfonia in red (#822) and garnet – a deeper red (#823) – you can purchase the yarn here.
 This yarn is a Size 3 (DK weight) cotton yarn that comes in many wonderful colors.
 I recommend using 2 colors for this project so that you can best see the intricate path of the knot.
 I also think that the 2 tones of the same color add depth and interest.

 Skill Level: Confident Beginner

-The heart is one of my favorite shapes and I love how this particular design incorporates a Celtic Knot right in the middle.
-Last year we renovated our kitchen and painted the walls a warm rich yellow.
+The heart is one of my favorite shapes and I love how this Crochet Celtic Heart incorporates a Celtic Knot right in the middle.
+Recently we renovated our kitchen and painted the walls a warm rich yellow.
 I have made several of these hearts that are now hanging on the yellow walls – I love how the red and yellow look together.
 And since I am not a huge fan of cooking and cleaning, seeing these on the walls makes me smile and brightens my day when doing chores in the kitchen.